 They have pulled the original product from the shelves.
 Go into any store, and you will find shelves overflowing with the new hour glass pads.
 No one wants them.
 The only people buying them are new customers to the pad market.
 It's so sad that these new customers think this is what they have to look forward to.
 I saw a young woman in the store looking at the products.
 She is contemplating surgery because of her experience with the new hour glass poise.
 I told her that they used to make a very good product, but have discontinued them.

 I think all us ladies that have been harmed by this product should contact a lawyer.
 This should be the newest class action law-suit.
 I have boycotted all Kimberly Clark products and advise others to the same.

-NEENAH, WISCONSIN -- After switching from the new dreaful poise pads because of a severe allergic reaction I saw my Nurse Practitioner today.
-She said the whole area (she could see exactly where the pad touched my skin, was very red and irritated.
+NEENAH, WISCONSIN -- After switching from the new dreadful poise pads because of a severe allergic reaction I saw my Nurse Practitioner today.
+She said the whole area (she could see exactly where the pad touched my skin, was very red and irritated.)
 She has put me on a strong cortisone cream and I am now bathing with baking soda daily too.
 People have been having severe allergic reactions going back to Jan.
 2009 and still they not changed the product.

 A once very happy customer will never used these low quality, poor excuse for a paper towel ever again.
 I do not know what you did to ruin a wonderful product, but you did a very good job.
 Your product will never be purchased by my household again.
 Do you think everyone is so stupid that we cannot tell the difference?
 These are comparable to the cheapest, lowest quality paper towel that is on the market today!
 I hope all of your old faithful customers stop buying this worthless product, and you go out of business.

 FLORIDA -- Found out that since the Poise Pads changed their product I had experienced constant UTI infections, irritation, itching, bladder incontinence, it was just a horrible time.
 I am so glad I found my 3 cents site and confirmed all my symptoms.
 Everything the women are saying helped me finally figure all this out.